 A special series playthrough review – Part Two, The Modern Warfare Trilogy

-FBT leaps into the future, when he thinks CoD went a bit shit.
+FBT leaps into the future.
 Is Modern life rubbish?

 CoD I & II thankfully are still great games.
 I can’t see why Activision shifted away from the era so quickly – I missed out on CoDIII so maybe the setting was getting a little tired, but still; was creating an entirely fictious war in a modern setting wrong or brave?
 Surely that means a story is key here?
 I’m playing all those CoD’s to prove story matters in FPS; if you’re going to invent a something you’d better convince me it’s worth fighting for.
 For me, MW signalled the beginning of the same old experience rehashed over and over.
 Not that I’m pre-judging it or anything.
 Let’s get this crap over with.

 MW 1 - Whinging before I’ve even clicked on ‘new game’ is text-book pre-judging but the one thing I’m not looking forward to is CoDs multiple perspectives.
 I want a constant hero I could get behind, not interchangeable arms that exposed how repetitive CoD was.
 If they provided an alternative take or showed the impact of our actions that would be something, but they’re not different perspectives just different angles - just once I’d like a CoD character to be an innocent bystander trying to escape the madness.
 Surprisingly then, MW1 does exactly that, as we play the President of Iraqistan or somewhere.
 Only able to move my head, the about-to-be-new president Al-Fulani shoots me in it; well that was a unique perspective.